matteoferla/rdkit_to_params/README.md

 I made several guesses with the classic atom types and I am sure many things are wrong...

 ### Rings and cis-trans
-I don't know what `CUT_BOND` does.
-I think it is to do with rings.
-`ADD_RING` is not implemented in the `from_mol` conversion as I think it's an old command.
+I don't really understand what `CUT_BOND` does.
+It has to do with rings, `ADD_RING` is not implemented in the `from_mol` conversion as I think it's an old command.
 Does a cis-trans tautomer bond (say `C(=O)-C=O`) gets a `CHI` entry?
 I am assuming no, but not sure.